sivameetsu/linux-learns/user-configuraton.md

 ## user managemnt
 User management includes everything from creating a user to deleting a user on your system.

+**root**

+The root user is the superuser and have all the powers for creating a user, deleting a user and can even login with the other user's account.
+The root user always has userid 0.

 **User Creation**

 With useradd commands you can add a user.